ruhoDev/YOLO-object-tracker/README.md

-# Object Tracking using YOLO-NAS and DeepSort
+# YOLO object tracker

-This repository contains code for object tracking in videos using the YOLO-NAS object detection model and the DeepSORT algorithm.
+This project contains code for object tracking in videos using the YOLO-NAS object detection model and the DeepSORT algorithm.
 The code processes each frame of a video, performs object detection using YOLO-NAS, and tracks the detected objects across frames using DeepSort.

 ## Demo of Object Tracker
 <p align="center">